Út 23 března 2021

 But more importantly, this whole explanation is completely wrong!
 Before I got to this awkward explanation, I was perfectly happy with Hermione and Harry forgetting themselves and having a one-night stand.
-Of course, not happy meaning I would support them, but it made a story interesting.
+Of course, not happy meaning I would support their behaviour, but it made their story interesting.

 Explanation, why not-that-girl did this is exactly the main point of any literature!
 See the awesome short film “The Saga Of Biorn” by The Animation Workshop.
 It starts with this line: “Some might ask: who is this Viking and what made him throw a dwarf off a cliff?”
 Many good stories exactly with this: why somebody did something very strange, against their character or against what we would expect from a person like him.
 Why this not-that-girl does things which she shouldn’t is exactly this question that made me interested in the story.

 Jim Chamberlain writes in one of her interviews how the character flaw is the required element of every good film plot: not only a hero needs to get from point A to point B but that moving from that point A to point B must be struggle, particular fight in overcoming of some of her character flaw: Michael Dorsey in Tootsie is bit of a sexist pig who despises women and yet he must pretend to be one to overcome this flaw, Holly Golightly in “Breakfast at Tiffany’s” must step out of her cynicism which builds a cage around her heart to find her true love (and cat), and so on and so forth.
 That is exactly my biggest problem with most Harmony stories: their protagonists are just too perfect, they don’t have any flaws, and they don’t need any development.